 What was the judge's decision?
 Unfortunately, we'll never know what it would have been.
 The two sides reached a settlement agreement just hours before the decision was to be released on July 2, 2008.
 In a press conference a few hours later, Seattle Mayor Greg Nickels said he felt confident they would have prevailed in the case, but a number of legal experts around the country felt otherwise.

-Either way, the only thing that mattered to OKC residents was that the NBA was finally coming for good, the long-anticipated culmination of a tremendous Oklahoma City renaissance that began in the early 1990's and an important signifier that we had indeed reached the big time.
+Either way, the only thing that mattered to OKC residents was that the NBA was finally coming for good, the long-anticipated culmination of a tremendous OKC renaissance that began in the early 1990s and an important signifier that they had indeed reached the big time.

-At his July 2nd press conference, Clay Bennett said the relocation would begin the very next day.
+At his July 2, 2008 press conference, Clay Bennett said the relocation would begin the very next day.
 There was a lot of work for the organization to do in a short amount of time as NBA preseason games began at the Ford Center in October of 2008.
-Along with relocating players and staff, the organization focused on the Ford Center improvements, staff hiring, promotions and much more.
+Along with relocating players and staff, the organization focused on the Ford Center improvements, staff hiring, promotions, and much more.

-The settlement included $45 million to buy out the remaining two years on the KeyArena lease and an additional $30 million in 5 years if Seattle put forth a new arena plan or KeyArena renovation but did not receive an NBA team.
-And the agreement also stipulated the franchise would leave the Sonics trademark, colors and history in Seattle.
+The settlement included $45 million to buy out the remaining two years on the KeyArena lease and an additional $30 million in five years if Seattle put forth a new arena plan or KeyArena renovation but did not receive an NBA team.
+And the agreement also stipulated the franchise would leave the Sonics trademark, colors, and history in Seattle.